christ2222/Terraform_Ec2_webserver/README.md

 ## Overview

 This project leverages Terraform to provision and manage infrastructure on AWS.
 Specifically, it sets up an EC2 instance running an Apache web server.
-The web server hosts a custom HTML page with a purple background, displaying a statement about Terraform, with Terraform logos positioned in the top corners of the page.
+The web server hosts a custom HTML page with a purple background, displaying a statement about Terraform.

 ## Key Features